Archibald Alexander Gordon: Belgians King's Messenger

 By the end of 1918, Major Gordon received a phonecall at his home in London from King Albert.
 The King said he was at Ostend and asked if Major Gordon could bring Prince Leopold at once to Belgium because the Liberation Offensive made significant progress.
 Once in Belgium, Major Gordon, the Belgian Major Dujardin and the French commander Martin looked for a suitable headquarters for the King around Bruges.
 They spotted Loppem Castle and after a brief meeting with Baron A. van Caloen the castle was chosen to be King Albert's new headquarters.
 Major Gordon and Major Dujardin subsequently drove to city and encountered many difficulties because of destroyed bridges.
-Eventually the reached the outskirt and were suddenly stormed by hundreds of inhabitents who thought the King had arrived.
+Eventually the reached the outskirt and were suddenly stormed by hundreds of inhabitants who thought the King had arrived.
 All traffic was blocked and Major Dujardin descended the car and went further on foot to fulfil his duties.

-While at Bruges, Major Gordon remembered a letter given to him during the Royal visit to England.
+While at Bruges, Major Gordon remembered a letter given to him during the royal visit to England.
 A mother wrote the letter, who desperately asked for help to get news from her daughter at the English Convent in Bruges.
 Major Gordon had replied, in the Kings name, that Bruges was the central stronghold of the German Submarines and therefore wholly isolated from the world.
 Now things had changed, and Major Gordon went to the English Convent to look for news on the daughter.
 Once he appeared at the gate, he was greeted by the Abbess, who was overjoyed to see a British officer.
 Major Gordon asked her if Sister Sealy was present in the Convent.
-The Abbess didn't know any Nun in the area of Bruges with this name.
+The Abbess did not know any Nun in the area of Bruges with this name.
 After another thinking, she asked Major Gordon if he was correct and if it was possible that the name in the letter could be Leahy instead of Sealy.
 Major Gordon hoped this was the case, and Sister Leahy was called for.
 Some moments later, she appeared at the gate and almost took it down when she heard about her mother's letter.
 She asked Major Gordon if he could wait so she could write a letter to her mother.
 Major Gordon agreed and Leahy returned with at least 40 letters after half an hour.
 She had said to the other nuns in the Convent that a British officer was waiting outside, and all sisters had taken the advantage to write home.
 Major Gordon, who, according to the army regulations, was not allowed to transport letters, smuggled them into England on his next trip.